vegapit/datatoolkit/README.md

 println!("{}", table);
 ```

-All data missing or not fitting the type requirements are assigned a type of `FlexDataType:NA`
+All data missing or not fitting the type requirements are assigned a type of `FlexDataType:NA`.
 Please refer to the `tests` folder for more usage examples.

+Bear in mind that this library is in early development so the interface could vary over time.